ktlonn/vending-machine-application/README.md

 ## Vending Machine Application

-This applciation is a pair-programmed mini capstone assignment, which was created during my time as a Java development bootcamp student.
+This application is a pair-programmed mini capstone assignment, which was created during my time as a Java development bootcamp student.
 It enables a customer to purchase food items from a vending machine.

 ### Key Features